skulleven/TF2ClassGenrator/README.md

 ![image](https://user-images.githubusercontent.com/41348489/172226116-1dddc8a9-3291-48a5-8679-1edec01f346d.png)
 # Building
 Firstly, clone the repo.
 Then open the solution file in Visual Studio 2019.
 Then press Start.
-If you have any issues be sure you have installed .NET SDK.
+Close the program.
+Open the project in file explorer.
+Copy the tf2Weapon.txt and Images folder in there.
+Build again and you have a working version.